Gianvito Plasmati: Catania

 On 7 July 2006, Plasmati was signed by Catania in a joint ownership bid.
 The club was just promoted to the Italian top flight following a runner-up finish in the Serie B. Plasmati was set to secure his first season in the Serie A, but on 8 August 2006, he was sent out on loan to Serie B club Crotone.
 The striker did manage his Serie B debut, but failed to make an impact at his new club, making just nine appearances.
 Following the below-par loan period, He returned to Catania on 31 January 2007.
 He remained with his club for the remainder of the 2006–07 Serie A season, making his league debut on 7 April 2007, in a game against Roma.
 This proved to be his only appearance for the duration of the season, as he was behind Giuseppe Mascara, Gionatha Spinesi, Giorgio Corona, Takayuki Morimoto, and Fausto Rossini in the pecking order.

 Following a poor debut season in the Serie A, Foggia purchased the remaining share of the striker's contract from Andria BAT.
 Now in co-ownership between Catania and Foggia, the player went to play for the latter, and made 15 Serie C1 appearances with just two goals.
 For the second half of the campaign, Catania and Foggia agreed to send the player on loan to Taranto Sport, along with Catania teammate Adriano Mezavilla.
 With his new club, Plasmati scored an impressive seven goals in just 13 games, and in June 2008, was purchased outright by the Sicilian club.

 He was confirmed by Catania head coach Walter Zenga for the 2008–09 season, following the purchase of the remaining share of his contract from Foggia.
-Plasmati scored his first Serie A goal at San Siro, Milan in a 1–2 loss to the most recent champions Internazionale.
+Plasmati scored his first Serie A goal at San Siro, Milan in a 1–2 loss to the most recent champions Inter Milan.
 Plasmati's second Serie A goal came against another Italian powerhouse Juventus in a 1–1 draw in Turin.
 The striker managed 13 appearances during the first portion of the season, but was sent out on loan to Serie A rivals Atalanta for the remainder of the season by Zenga.